Skin and beauty

 Why do certain hair follicles break their normal cycle and switch into a resting

-or “off” position — temporarily or permanently?
-And why do some
+or “off” position, whether temporarily or permanently?
+And why do some women experience

-women experience thinning hair on their head and darker thicker hair on other parts
+thinning hair on their heads but darker, thicker hair on other parts of their bodies?

-Causes for hair loss are highly individual, but can include any combination of the
+Causes for hair loss are numerous and highly individual, but can include any combination

 - Change in hormonal birth control